UbuntuStrike/Str1k3-Tor-Router/README.md

 and follow instructions from there!

-To STOP and revert settings open another root terminal
+To STOP and revert settings open another root terminal type "ctrl+c"

+then

-./Str1k3 and ENTER "stop" when prompted
+./Str1k3 and ENTER "RESTORE" when prompted

 ********************************************************************************************************************************
 KNOWN ISSUES :